 Agriculture Secretary Visits Chicago School to Help Increase Access to the Summer Meal Program in Illinois

-CHICAGO, March 27, 2014 – Agriculture Secretary Tom Vilsack visited a Chicago school today to encourage more Chicago-area schools and community-based organizations to participate in the U.S. Department of Agriculture's (USDA) summer meal programs to help ensure no child goes hungry during the summer months.
+Chicago, IL, March 27, 2014 – Agriculture Secretary Tom Vilsack visited a Chicago school today to encourage more Chicago-area schools and community-based organizations to participate in the U.S. Department of Agriculture's (USDA) summer meal programs to help ensure no child goes hungry during the summer months.
 During the school year, 21 million American children receive free or reduced price lunch in schools, including nearly 800,000 kids in Illinois—but only 11 percent of eligible Illinois children participate in the summer meal programs.
 Illinois is one of six states in which USDA is partnering with local leaders to make a concerted effort to improve participation.

 Secretary Vilsack was joined by Food and Nutrition Service Administrator Audrey Rowe, school officials and local community leaders to discuss the importance of the summer meal programs at Chicago's James Otis World Language Academy.

 "Research shows a lack of nutrition during the summer months can set up a cycle for poor performance once school begins.
 We're joining our partners here in Illinois and other target areas across the country to help close the nutrition gap children face when schools close for the summer," Vilsack said.
 "We need more successful partnerships and continuing support from state and local leaders to ensure children continue to receive nutritious meals even when school is out."